 Put finely chopped scallions and minced ginger into a bowl.
 Pour hot oil over.
 Add light soy sauce and black rice vinegar.
 Mix well.
 Remember the leftover liquid after steaming that I talked about in the previous section?
 You can add some of it to the dipping sauce too!

-Other easy & tasty chicken dishes on the blog
+Other chicken dishes

 Looking for more tasty ways to cook chicken?
 Have a look at these recipes:

 - Soy Sauce Chicken, a classic Cantonese dish with stunning colour and taste.